-In the last few days, hundreds of thousands of companies rolled out mandatory work from home policies amid the spread of Covid-19.
-It’s realistic to assume that shifting to the “home office” will become the new normal for many of us for a while.
+In the last few months, hundreds of thousands of companies rolled out mandatory work from home policies amid the spread of Covid-19.
+It’s realistic to assume that shifting to remote work will become the new normal for many of us for a while.
+But to maintain or even improve your productivity you need the right remote work tools.

 Here at MediaDigi, we are working entirely remote for over 3 years.
 I’m Daniel and I will help you figure out which remote work tools your company needs to set up a remote working arrangement, with essential remote work tools and products that will keep your remote employees engaged, productive, and most important, safe.